How COBRA Insurance Works in Ohio: Laws, Costs and More

 Ohio’s Mini-COBRA Law

-In Ohio, Mini-COBRA provides continuation coverage for individuals who have lost their group health insurance due to job loss or other qualifying events.
+Whether for coverage immediately following a qualifying event or temporary health insurance between jobs, those currently or previously employed by small businesses find themselves in a conundrum when attempting to access COBRA benefits.
+In Ohio, Mini-COBRA addresses this gap by providing continuation coverage for individuals who have lost their group health insurance due to job loss or other qualifying events.
 This coverage applies to employers who are exempt from federal COBRA requirements, such as group plans with fewer than 20 employees, church employer plans, and certain governmental plans.
 The coverage under Mini-COBRA allows former employees and their qualified dependents to continue receiving their group health coverage for a period of 12 months following the loss of coverage.

 It is important to note that while Mini-COBRA shares similarities with federal COBRA, there are some differences in terms of eligibility and timing.